Sie werden euch in den Bann tun, BWV 183: Publication

+The autograph score was inherited by C.P.E.
+Bach.
+It is extant as well as a set of parts.
+The music was not published until 1860 when it appeared as part of the first complete edition of the composer´s work, the Bach-Gesellschaft-Ausgabe.
+The editor of the volume in question was Wilhelm Rust.
+In the Neue Bach-Ausgabe, it appeared in 1960, edited by Dürr.

 Recordings

 The selection is taken from the listing on the Bach Cantatas Website.
 Choirs with one voice per part (OVPP) and orchestras playing period instruments in historically informed performances are marked green.